Read This First

 Prompt 5: Which universities currently have strong programs in the philosophy of AI?

-The section turns on Australia.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Australia in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-By this point in the page, the earlier responses have already put resources relevant to the philosophy of AI in motion.
-This final prompt gathers that pressure into a closing judgment rather than a disconnected last answer.
+The earlier sections should already have put resources relevant to the philosophy of AI in motion.
+The last prompt gathers that pressure around strong programs in the philosophy of AI, so the page closes with a more disciplined view rather than a disconnected answer.

 The Center for the Study of Language and Information (CSLI) and the Institute for Human-Centered Artificial Intelligence (HAI) both offer rich interdisciplinary research opportunities that include the philosophy of AI.